How to Successfully Make A Midlife Change of Careers in 2022 [Even If You’re Scared and Clueless]

 Why Making A Midlife Change of Careers is Scary

 Different from when they were still young and have nothing else to think about except for themselves, middle-agers have to balance the current work and family life.
-Changing careers will affect their lives, relationship, and health.
+Mid-life career change will affect the personal life, relationship, and health.
 The older they are, the more difficult it will be; as responsibilities will increase with age.

 But what exactly are the factors that stop most people from chasing their dreams and get out of the dead-end career?

-First, a new career might require different sets of skills.
-To acquire these new skills, one needs additional training/education/school/courses.
+First, new career fields might require different sets of hard and soft skills.
+To acquire these new skills, one needs additional training/education/school/courses or even a new college degree.
 This equals extra budget, time, and effort.
 Something that someone who wants to switch paths might not have.